jessepav/lacygoill-wiki-backup/tmux/option.md

 ### When do I need a comma to set the value of an array option?

 When you want to set several items of the array in a single command.
-In this case, the comma tells tmux when a item ends, and when the next one starts.
+In this case, the comma tells tmux when an item ends, and when the next one starts.

     $ tmux set user-keys 'foo,bar'
     $ tmux show user-keys